Frederick Ayer (missionary): Missionary work

-Ayer was born in Uxbridge, Massachusetts; he served as a missionary among Native Americans in Wisconsin and Minnesota from 1843 to 1863, and at that time he started a school in Fort Ripley, Minnesota.
+Following the Civil War, Ayer's health improved.
 When Ayer arrived in Atlanta, he took over the educational work started by freedmen James Tate and Grandison B. Daniels.
 Tate and Daniels had started the "first school in Atlanta for African American children on the corner of Courtland and Jenkins Streets in a building owned by Bethel A.M.E.
 Church"; this school would eventually become Atlanta University.
 Ayer also organized a public school that became Summer Hill School.
-Ayers died on 28 September, 1867.
+Ayer died on 28 September 1867.